isomerpages/moh-bioethics/_activities/Events/2020 to Present.md

 		<td>2 May - 14 July</td>
 		<td>BAC conducted a public consultation on Big Data and Artificial Intelligence in human biomedical research<br>
 	<br>
-		BAC held two Focus Group Discussion Sessions over Zoom on 21 June and 6 July</td>
+		BAC held two Focus Group Discussion Sessions on 21 June and 6 July</td>
 	</tr>
 	<tr>
 		<td>9 - 10 March</td>
-		<td>BAC and Centre for Biomedical Ethics hosted Bruneian delegation team from the Medical and Health Research and Ethics Committee, Ministry of Health, Brunei Darussalam</td>
+		<td>BAC and the NUS Centre for Biomedical Ethics hosted Bruneian delegation team from the Medical and Health Research and Ethics Committee, Ministry of Health, Brunei Darussalam</td>
 	</tr>
 	</tbody></table>